andrew-petersen-integracredit/moribus/README.md

 AggregatedBehavior implements a pattern in which an object's identity is modeled apart from its attributes and outbound associations.
-This enables higher level of normalization of your data, since one set of properties may be shared among multiple objects.
+This enables a higher level of normalization of your data, since one set of properties may be shared among multiple objects.
 This set of properties - attributes and outbound associations - are modeled on an object called an "info object".
 And we say that this info object is aggregated by host object(s) and it acts (behaves) as aggregated.
-When an aggregated object is about to be saved, it looks up for an existing record with the same attributes in the database under the hood, and if it founds, it 'replaces' itself by that record.
+When an aggregated object is about to be saved, it looks up for an existing record with the same attributes in the database under the hood, and if it is found, it 'replaces' itself with that record.
 This allows you to work with attributes of your entity as if they are properties of an actual model and normalize your data at the same time.